Brent Brennan

-Brent Munger Brennan (born March 20, 1973) is an American football coach.
-He is the head football coach at San Jose State University.
+Brent Munger Brennan (born March 20, 1973) is an American college football coach who is currently the head football coach at the University of Arizona.
+Brennan was the head football coach at San Jose State University from 2017 to 2023.

+Prior to his head coaching positions, Brennan served as an assistant coach at Oregon State University, San Jose State University, California Polytechnic State University, San Luis Obispo, the University of Arizona, University of Washington and the University of Hawaiʻi at Mānoa.

 Early life and education

-Brennan was born and raised in Redwood City, California and attended Saint Francis High School in Mountain View, graduating in 1991.
+Brennan was born and raised in Redwood City, California, and attended Saint Francis High School in Mountain View, graduating in 1991.
 Brennan later went to UCLA.
 He lettered in football in 1993 (jersey number 14) and 1994 (jersey number 86) as a wide receiver and graduated in 1996.

 Coaching career

+Assistant coaching

-Brennan began his coaching career at Woodside High School in Woodside, California as an assistant in 1996.
+Brennan began his coaching career at Woodside High School in Woodside, California, as an assistant in 1996.
 After two seasons at Woodside, Brennan enrolled in graduate school at the University of Hawaii at Manoa and served as a graduate assistant on the Hawaii Rainbow Warriors football team in 1998.
 Brennan also had stints as a graduate assistant at Washington under Rick Neuheisel in 1999 and Arizona in 2000 under Dick Tomey.

 From 2001 to 2004, Brennan was wide receivers coach at Cal Poly under Rich Ellerson.
 Brennan also became recruiting coordinator in 2004.
 Cal Poly moved from independence to the Great West Football Conference in 2004 and won the conference championship in its inaugural season there.

 Reuniting with Tomey, Brennan became an assistant coach at San Jose State in 2005 and would coach in various capacities for six seasons, encompassing Tomey's entire tenure and Mike MacIntyre's first season.
 Also a recruiting coordinator, Brennan coached wide receivers in 2005 and 2006, during which he coached future NFL draft picks James Jones and John Broussard and helped San Jose State win its first bowl since 1990 in the 2006 New Mexico Bowl.
 Brennan coached tight ends while still being recruiting coordinator in the 2007 and 2008 seasons.
 In 2009, Brennan became co-offensive coordinator and special teams coordinator, while coaching offensive tackles and tight ends as well.
 When MacIntyre became head coach in 2010, Brennan only coached wide receivers.

 From 2011 to 2016, Brennan coached wide receivers at Oregon State, more specifically outside receivers in his final season.
 Among the players that Brennan coached at Oregon State were the school's all-time leading receiver James Rodgers, and All-American receivers Brandin Cooks and Markus Wheaton; Cooks also won the Fred Biletnikoff Award in 2013.